ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

 - You then need to map the ENET box, Gareth or Freddie can show you how to set this up.
 Usually this means going into NI-MAX and finding devices - it should come up (otherwise, you may have to enter it's IP address manually).
 - LabVIEW vi located at : `C:\LabVIEW Modules\Instruments\ENGINX\Stress Rig\Stress Rig - System Functions.llb\Stress Rig - 100 kN Stress Rig.vi`
 - On running the vi, you will get some dialogs – just ok through them.
 The indicators should then be updating.
-- If you can't get the labview to talk at all, the stress rig might need to be power cycled. @GDH-ISIS and @FreddieAkeroyd know how to do this.
+- If you can't get the labview to talk at all, the stress rig might need to be power cycled.
 The basic instructions are below:
   * Turn off the stress rig PC (white/beige pc located under the stress rig)
   * Turn off the GPIB box (this looks similar to a router, located under the stress rig near to the stress rig PC)
   * Wait a few seconds